CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 ### Task 2: Deploy Microsoft Entra Smart Lockout

+In this task, you will implement Microsoft Entra Smart Lockout to protect user accounts by automatically blocking sign-ins that exhibit suspicious behavior, such as repeated failed login attempts, while allowing legitimate users to continue signing in.

-1. On LON-DC1, select the **Server Manager** icon on the taskbar if it’s already open; otherwise, open it now.
+1. On **LON-DC1**, select the **Server Manager** icon on the taskbar if it’s already open; otherwise, open it now.

 2. In **Server Manager**, select **Tools (1)** in the upper-right menu bar, and in the drop-down menu, select **Group Policy Management (2)**.